ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

 ``realize``
 -----------

 In ``uw`` terminology, to realize a configuration file is to transform it from its raw form into its final, usable state.
-The ``realize`` mode can build a complete config file from two or more separate files.
+The ``realize`` action can build a complete config file from two or more separate files.

 .. code-block:: text